daattali/beautiful-jekyll/resources_pages/installation_instructions.md

         print test successful!

-    Then go to *File -> Save As* and save the file with the extensiion `.py` in the directory you chose.
+    Then go to *File -> Save As* and save the file with the extension `.py` in the directory you chose.
 For example, I saved the file as *test.py*.

 3. Now, in terminal, navigate to that folder using the commands you learned above.
 4. Once you are there, type: